How law firms should design landing pages and intake paths for better enquiry quality

 2. Answer the main user question early

 The user should quickly understand what the page covers, who it is for, and whether they are in the right place.
-That reduces bounce and helps the rest of the page do its work.

 3. Build trust before the main CTA